Dan Dakich: Head coach

 Briefly in 2002, Dakich was named head basketball coach at West Virginia University (WVU) to succeed Gale Catlett.
-When Dakich learned that people affiliated with the basketball program may have been guilty of NCAA recruiting rules infractions,thus returning to Bowling Green as head basketball coach after only a week at WVU.
+When Dakich learned that people affiliated with the basketball program may have been guilty of NCAA recruiting rules infractions, he returned to Bowling Green as head basketball coach after only a week at WVU.
 WVU voluntarily reported results of its internal investigation to the NCAA, and the university was not penalized as a result of the infractions.
 The focus of the investigation, Jonathan Hargett, was banned from WVU athletics for his role in the reported violations.

 At the end of the 2008 season he served as the interim head coach at Indiana University, following Kelvin Sampson's resignation due to NCAA recruiting violations.
 Under Dakich's guidance, the Hoosiers went 0–2 in postseason play, losing in the first rounds of the Big 10 and NCAA tournaments.
 After the season, IU declined to offer Dakich the job and hired Tom Crean.